DogeTheBeast/College_notes/1st Year/Second Term/PHY 159/Lab 2.md

 ## Revaluation

-The produce described above is very inaccurate because the uncertainty of the values of k is around a quarter of the actual value.
-Therefore, the method stated above is not preferred.
-Comparatively, a better method would be to measure the period of osciallation of the spring and use the formula,
-$${\LARGE T = 2 PI \sqrt{\frac{m}{k}}}$$
+The 2 procedures that are described above use different ways to calculate the value of the spring constant with different uncertainty.